did/kamal-proxy/README.md

     kamal-proxy deploy service1 --target web-1:3000 --host app1.example.com --tls

 ### On-demand TLS

 In addition of the automatic TLS functionality, Kamal Proxy can also dynamically obtain a TLS certificate from any host allowed by an external API endpoint of your choice.
 This avoids hard-coding hosts in the configuration, especially when you don't know the hosts at the startup.

     kamal-proxy deploy service1 --target web-1:3000 --host "" --tls --tls-on-demand-url="http://localhost:4567/check"

 The On-demand URL endpoint will have to answer a 200 HTTP status code.
 Kamal Proxy will call the on-demand URL with a query string of `?host=` containing the host received by Kamal Proxy.

 It also must respond as fast as possible, a couple of milliseconds top.

+### TLS Flexible mode

+The On-demand TLS feature offers a TLS certificate for any dynamic host.
+However, some hosts can be served by Cloudflare, and in that case, Kamal Proxy is unable to generate a TLS certificate.

+Unless you provide a custom TLS certificate for those hosts, a quick solution is to allow a non-secure connection between Cloudflare and Kamal Proxy ("flexible" mode in Cloudflare).
+On the Kamal Proxy side, we need to accept non-secure connections and not redirect them to HTTPS.

+    kamal-proxy deploy service1 --target web-1:3000 --host "" --tls --tls-on-demand-url="http://localhost:4567/check" --tls-flexible-mode=true

+In return, the application handling the requests from Kamal Proxy must be in charge of redirecting HTTP connections to HTTPS.

 ### Custom TLS certificate